0chain/0chain/README.md

 ```
 ## 8. Building and Starting Blobber Nodes

-For detailed steps on building and starting blobber, follow the guides below:
+For detailed steps on building and starting blobbers, please clone the [blobber repository](https://github.com/0chain/blobber) and follow the guides below:

 - [Directory Setup for Blobbers](https://github.com/0chain/blobber#directory-setup-for-blobbers)
 - [Building and Starting the Blobber Nodes](https://github.com/0chain/blobber#building-and-starting-the-nodes)